ZedCode/how-to-golang-tdd/index.md

 ## A Word About Test Driven Development

 In the book "Cloud Native Go" it is emphasized that in order for your tests to drive your development, you must first write a broken test and then get your test to pass by writing the code required to complete the test successfully.
 More importantly though is what ends up happening when you do this: you write *only the code you need -- nothing more.* As I walk through how I'd tackle this problem space, consider how if we were not writing tests we might accidentally introduce a lot of logic which is beyond the scope of our requirements.
 In addition to introducing incomplete code which might be in various states of tested, this increases the attack surface of your API for no reason.
-While the strictest interpretations of TDD are not something I'm going to walk through here, we're primarily embracing any philosophy that minimizes extra code...especially extra code which may not be exercised often.
+While the strictest interpretations of TDD are not something I'm going to walk through here, we're primarily embracing any philosophy that minimizes extra code...especially extra code which may not be exercised often (or possibly ever since it was added).

 ## Setting Up the Project